-Wednesday, March 18, 2026
+Wednesday, April 8, 2026

-In January 2025, a major European retailer was fined €8.2 million for a GDPR violation.
-Not for a data breach.
-Not for selling customer data.
-For a feedback survey that collected more personal information than necessary and stored it longer than disclosed.
-The survey had been running for two years.
-Nobody on the team thought a customer feedback form could trigger an eight-figure fine.
+European data protection authorities have issued multi-million-euro GDPR fines for survey and form-related violations — not for breaches or selling customer data, but for forms that collected more personal information than necessary or stored it longer than disclosed.
+Often, nobody on the responsible team thought a customer feedback form could trigger an eight-figure fine.

 It can.
 And in 2026, the regulatory landscape is only getting stricter.

-GDPR enforcement actions totaled €4.2 billion in cumulative fines by end of 2025.
+Cumulative GDPR fines have grown into the billions of euros (per public enforcement databases).
 The U.S. landscape is fracturing: California (CCPA/CPRA), Virginia (VCDPA), Colorado (CPA), Connecticut (CTDPA), and a dozen more states have enacted privacy laws.
 Brazil's LGPD, Canada's modernized PIPEDA, and India's DPDP Act add global complexity.

 If your forms collect personal data — and they almost certainly do — privacy and security are not optional add-ons.
 They're legal requirements.